Salem High School (New Jersey): Athletics

 The boys' soccer team earned its first Tri-County Conference Title in team history in 2007 while on its way to its first playoff berth in program history.
-The team defeated Maple Shade High School 5-0 in the first round of the South Jersey Group I tournament before losing to Arthur P. Schalick High School by a score of 3-1 in the semifinal game.
+The team defeated Maple Shade High School 5–0 in the first round of the South Jersey Group I tournament before losing to Arthur P. Schalick High School by a score of 3–1 in the semifinal game.
 The following year the boys won their second Tri-County conference earning a number one seed in the tournament and fighting their way to a South Jersey Group I title and a berth in the State Group I semi-final match before losing to South River High School.

 Administration

-Core members of the school's administration are: